lambdaclass/concrete/ROADMAP.md

    transparent to layout, extraction, and proof unless explicitly declared as a future opaque/newtype form.
 This is an ordinary readability feature, not a proof abstraction.
+   STATUS (2026-06-22, done + gated): type aliases were already parsed and resolved; documented in `docs/TYPE_ALIASES.md` and locked by `scripts/tests/check_type_alias.sh` (Makefile `test-type-alias` + CI) over `tests/programs/type_alias/`.
+Aliases are transparent over arrays/structs/ generic-instantiations/fn-signatures, both directions, and the gate proves `--report layout` + `--report fingerprints` are byte-identical to the underlying type (no new layout/proof identity).
+The audit FOUND AND FIXED four real transparency gaps (see CHANGELOG): (a) alias targets weren't validated — `type A = Nope` was silently accepted (now E0108); (b) recursive aliases gave a confusing downstream error (now a dedicated E0112); (c) alias chains and aliases nested in other types only expanded one level (now expanded deeply + transitively via `closeAliasMap`/`expandAliasDeep`); (d) a `Copy` struct field typed by an alias to a `Copy` type was wrongly rejected as non-Copy (alias now expanded in field types before the CoreCheck Copy/repr check).
+Opaque/distinct aliases remain `newtype`'s job; alias type parameters are not in V1.
 4. Decide user-facing loop control before broad parser/service examples:
     `break`, `continue`, and whether labeled loops exist.
 The decision must state how each interacts with bounded-loop analysis, cleanup/defer,